jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

   (a) for the purpose of deciding whether to open an inquiry; or (b) if the coroner is to open an inquiry, or has opened and not completed one.
 (2) Before acting under this section, a coroner must have regard to any relevant practice notes issued under section 132 by the chief coroner.
-(3) This section does not limit or affect a coroner's powers under any other enactment, for example, under section 28 (coroner may call for report on fatal accident) of the Health and Safety in Employment Act 1992.
+(3) This section does not limit or affect a coroner's powers under any other enactment, for example, under section 200 (coroner may call for report on fatal accident) of the Health and Safety at Work Act 2015.

 ### 119 Coroner may refer death to other investigating authorities
 (1) A coroner conducting an inquiry may refer the death concerned to 1 or more other investigating authorities if the coroner determines that the public interest would be served by the death concerned being investigated by them in the performance or exercise of their functions, powers, or duties.